 As a remote worker, you are still eligible for leaves under the Family and Medical Leave Act (FMLA) if you meet certain requirements.
 According to the law, you have the right to take up to 12 weeks of unpaid leave per year for certain medical and family reasons, such as the birth or adoption of a child, caring for a seriously ill family member, or your own serious health condition.

 Privacy is a large concern for WFH employees, and it’s a must for all New York employers to make necessary arrangements to ensure that work is performed in a safe and secure environment.
 For example, an employer may need to provide work-from-home employees with secure technology and equipment, such as a virtual private network (VPN) or encrypted email, in order to protect confidential company information.

 There is a common misconception among employees that worker’s compensation or a comprehensive benefits package only covers employees working from the office.
 However, according to New York law, remote employees with work-from-home jobs are also eligible for these benefits.

 You can claim coverage if you suffer an injury or illness while working from home.
 The insurance provides benefits such as medical treatment, wage replacement, and disability payments to eligible employees who are injured or become ill while working from home jobs and performing job-related duties.

 Want to know more about your rights as a remote employee?
 Or do you think you aren’t receiving all the employment benefits you deserve?
 Contact the employment law experts at Levine & Blit!
 Our attorneys can help you understand your rights and file complaints or lawsuits if your employer has deprived you of benefits.

 Our team will work diligently to get the justice you deserve.
-Dial 212-967-3000 and schedule a free consultation with an experienced employment lawyer.
+Dial 212-967-3000 and schedule a Free Case Evaluation with an experienced employment lawyer.